 Marie Kondo states that her clients frequently tell her that since they tidied their living space, they have discovered what they really want to do in life.
 Some start their own business, others change jobs and still others take a greater interest in their profession.
 Her clients also feel more enthusiastic about their hobbies, their home, and their family life.
 Tidying makes us more aware of what we love and makes our daily life more exciting.

 The magic effect of tidying dramatically transforms your life

 Tidying changes life dramatically and this is true for everyone, 100%.
 That is what the KonMari Method calls “The magic of tidying up”.
 The impact of the “magic of tidying up” is phenomenal and one of the magical effects of tidying is increased confidence in our ability to make decisions.

 In fact, tidying your living space means that you have held several hundred or even several thousand objects in your hands and wondered whether they bring you joy and whether you want to keep or discard them.
 This process naturally enables us to increase our capacity to make decisions and our self-confidence.

 Gaining confidence in life through the magic of tidying

 Marie Kondo here refers to her problems of the past and explains that a reassuring interior increases self-confidence.
-If we have confidence in our belongings, in the clothes we wear, in the people around us and in our environment, then there is a strong chance that we will feel more self-confident.
-These things and these people are all special, valuable and incredibly dear to our heart, they bring us joy, support us and help us to believe in our capabilities.
+If we have confidence in our belongings, in the clothes we wear, in the people around us, and in our environment, then there is a strong chance that we will feel more self-confident.
+These things and these people are all special, valuable, and incredibly dear to our hearts, they bring us joy, support us and help us to believe in our capabilities.